abruzzi/react-application-is-not-a-thing/readme.md

 }
 ```

 A concrete implementation of the strategy interface would be like following the code snippet: `PaymentStrategyAU`.
-Note here the interface and classes have nothing to do with the UI directly.
-This logic can be shared in other places in the application or even moved to backend services (if the backend is written in Node, for example).

 ```ts
 export class PaymentStrategyAU implements PaymentStrategy {